-Mejdulene B. Shomali is a Palestinian American poet and Assistant Professor in the Department of Gender + Women’s Studies at University of Maryland Baltimore County (UMBC).
+Mejdulene B. Shomali is a Palestinian poet and Assistant Professor in the Department of Gender, Women’s, and Sexuality Studies at University of Maryland Baltimore County (UMBC).
 She received a PhD in American Culture from the University of Michigan in 2015 and an MA in Women’s Studies from the Ohio State University in 2009.
-Her creative and scholarly work centers on femininity, queerness, and Arab cultural production in a transnational perspective.
+Her work focuses on femininity, queerness, and transnational Arab cultural production.

-At UMBC, Prof. Shomali teaches multiple interdisciplinary courses including: Intro to Women’s and Gender Studies; Intro to Critical Sexuality Studies; Race, Gender and Media; Theories of Feminism; and a course of her design titled Trans/National Femininities.
-In Spring 2019, Prof. Shomali will teach another original course at UMBC titled “Arab and Muslim Experiences in the US.”
+At UMBC, Prof. Shomali teaches multiple interdisciplinary courses including: Intro to Women’s and Gender Studies; Intro to Critical Sexuality Studies; Race, Gender and Media; Theories of Feminism; Colloquium: Research + Activism; and a course of her design titled Trans/National Femininities.
+Prof. Shomali also teaches a second original course at UMBC titled “Arab and Muslim Experiences in the US.”
 It is the first course offered at UMBC that looks at Arab and Muslim life in the US.
-She has also developed university wide programming around Arab and Muslim identity, which will begin in AY 2018-19.
+Additionally, she has developed university wide programming around Arab and Muslim identity.
 In Spring 2017, Prof. Shomali was awarded the Outstanding Faculty Ally Award at the Lavender Celebration, UMBC’s yearly event honoring LGBTQIA students, faculty, and staff.